samantoz/samantoz.github.io/_pages/about.md

 ---
 permalink: /
-title: <heading>"Portfolio of a Data Architect/Cloud Data Engineer"</heading>
+title: <heading>Portfolio of a Data Architect/Cloud Data Engineer</heading>
 excerpt: "About me"
 author_profile: true
 redirect_from: